 Port Campbell itself is a tiny gem of a town.
 It is mainly a place to base yourself while you explore the area rather than a destination in and of itself.
 However, there is an attractive beach for the days you don’t want to go far.

-- Visit the Beach: There is a small beach and a great foreshore which makes the perfect picnic spot.
-As one of the few swimmable beaches in the area, Port Campbell beach can get very busy during the summer months.
+• Visit the Beach: There is a small beach and a great foreshore, which makes for the perfect picnic spot.
+As one of the few swimmable beaches in the area, Port Campbell Beach can get very busy during the summer months.

 Places to Stay in Port Campbell:

-- Eastern Reef Cottages: This rural option offers individual cottages which were crafted with sustainability in mind with materials like reclaimed timbers.
-Each cottage is clean, has its own kitchen and personal touches like fresh flowers on arrival.
+• Eastern Reef Cottages: This rural option offers individual cottages which were crafted with sustainability in mind with materials like reclaimed timbers.
+Each cottage is clean and has its own kitchen and personal touches like fresh flowers on arrival.
 It’s a great place to lay your head on a Great Ocean Road Itinerary, 2 days long.

-- Port O’ Call Motel: Located in the center of Port Campbell, this stylish boutique motel has comfy beds, is steps from the beach and close to restaurants and shops.
+• Port O’ Call Motel: Located in the centre of Port Campbell, this stylish boutique motel has comfy beds and is steps from the beach and close to restaurants and shops.

 The Arch